Underemployed And Need A Better Job? Here’s How You Can Do It.

 There are people who are very skilled at what they do and feel they deserve more money but they cannot get a job.
 Here are some ways in which you can fix that.

 First.
 Get skilled.
 You can be really good at computers, but if you do not have a certification, degree, or something on paper that says you are good at computers then you are not going to get a good job working with computers.
-If you are able to find one, you will more than likely be passed over for a promotion over someone that does have something on paper.
+If you are able to find one, you will more than likely be passed over for a promotion over someone that does have something on paper (check out my blog on why you are getting passed up for a promotion).
 Try to find college options that are good for you (see my blog here) or some type of certification that is recognized by the field.